end-4/dots-hyprland/README.md

 ## Instructions
 - Notes:
-  - Currently using AGS 1.3.0.
-Breaking changes happen, so you should use the correct version to ensure functionality.
+  - Currently using AGS 1.5.0.
+Breaking changes happen, so it's likely that you'll need the exact version
   - Recommended GTK font size: 11pt.
 All sizes should work, but this works best.
 I'll fix this later.
 - See the wiki for more detailed instructions > [illogical_impulse](https://github.com/end-4/dots-hyprland/wiki/illogical_impulse)